lammps/lammps/doc/src/Howto_mdi.rst

 series of independent systems.
 The ``examples/mdi`` directory has example input scripts for all of these use cases.

-The package also has a `fix mdi/qmmm <fix_mdi_qmmm>` command in which LAMMPS operates as an MDI driver in conjunction with a quantum mechanics code as an MDI engine to perform QMMM simulations.
+The package also has a :doc:`fix mdi/qmmm <fix_mdi_qmmm>` command in which LAMMPS operates as an MDI driver in conjunction with a quantum mechanics code as an MDI engine to perform QM/MM simulations.
 The LAMMPS input script partitions the system into QM and MM (molecular mechanics) atoms.
-As described below the examples/QUANTUM directory has examples for coupling to 3 different quantum codes in this manner.
+As described below the ``examples/QUANTUM`` directory has examples for coupling to 3 different quantum codes in this manner.

 ----------

-The examples/mdi directory contains Python scripts and LAMMPS input script which use LAMMPS as either an MDI driver or engine, or both.
+The ``examples/mdi`` directory contains Python scripts and LAMMPS input script which use LAMMPS as either an MDI driver or engine, or both.
 Currently, 5 example use cases are provided: